DrakirL/DrakirL.github.io/p10/class/bard.md

 You choose a Bard Subclass and gain its Level 1 Features.

 ### Level 2: Versatile Virtuoso
-You learn one Rank 1 Spell of your choice, and mark it as your Versatile Spell. <br>
-After you finish a Rest, you may replace your Spell with any other Rank 1 Spell you don't already know.
+After you finish a Rest, you learn any 1 Spell of your choice until you finish another Rest.
+(PHRASING?
+Restriction?)

 ### Level 2: Song of Rest?
-During a Rest, you may soothe your party through some form of artistry or entertainment.
+During a Rest, you may soothe yourself or your party through entertainment or artistry.
 (PHRASING?) <br>
-After you finish the Rest, you and each creature who enjoyed your performance regains HP equal to one roll of your Flair Die.
+After you finish the Rest, restore a total of 5?
+Flair Die?
+HP and/or MP divided as you choose between all Rested creatures?
+(PHRASING?)

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Bard Subclass. <br>